Pre-requisites click here

 Although the Community Preferences Method is not overly complicated or technical, it does require close attention to detail and a guard against errors creeping in at any stage.
 Quality control is paramount – constantly checking calculations and cross-checking.
 Furthermore, the Community Preferences Method requires considerable work.
-It is estimated that a typical project such as the Lake District or the Mt Lofty Ranges projects each took around 1,500 hours, much of it in taking the photographs and in report preparation.
+It is estimated that a typical project such as the Lake District or the Mt Lofty Ranges surveys each took around 1,500 hours, much of it in taking the photographs and in report preparation.
 The statistical analysis part was relatively minor, around 50 hours.
-Mapping often has to be fitted into the agency’s other priorities so can further delay finalization of the project.
+Mapping often has to be fitted into the agency’s other priorities so can further extend finalization of the project.

 Pre-requisites for carrying out a landscape quality assessment project include the following;

 - A sponsoring agency to pay for the project and to lend its legitimacy to it when inviting people to participate.
 People from the agency may also assist throughout the project by distributing invitations to participate in rating the scenes, in scoring the landscape components, and in mapping the results.
 The sponsoring organization would also utilize the results of the project upon its completion.

 - A list of organizations that can be contacted by email and invited to participate in the survey.
 This involves compiling a list of individuals and organizations – both government and non-government.